My

 I can’t find my tickets, what should I do?

 Don’t panic.
-Simply give the box office a ring or approach us at the Caisse du soir (evening box office) before the concert.
+If you have a MyPhilharmonie account and chose to receive your tickets digitally, you can find them in your customer account.
+Otherwise, simply give the box office a ring or come us at the Caisse du soir (evening box office) before the concert.
 We’ll do our best to help!

 What’s with the gong?